thomask156/326_project/docs/Proposal.md

 ## Mock UI

 We designed sketches of what we want our web application to look like as we get deeper into development of this project.
 Those sketches were made using Sketch 3 and screenshots are attached below.
 Using those sketches, we created several HTML pages which will eventually take on the complete design that we intended.
+The login page accepts user data such as their username and password, as well as email if they are signing up for an account.
+The dashboard page lists ongoing argument as well as any friends/adversaries who are online.
+User data here includes get requests to start a new argument.
+The profile page has user data such as their login information and a profile picture if they would like.
+A small biography is also currently an option.
+The new argument page does not itself contain any user data besides input as to what topics they'd like to discuss in.
+Chat will contain messages sent to each user.

 ![alt text](https://github.com/thomask156/326_project/blob/master/docs/imgs/login.png "Login Screen")

 ![alt text](https://github.com/thomask156/326_project/blob/master/docs/imgs/dashboard.png "Main Dashboard")
 ![alt text](https://github.com/thomask156/326_project/blob/master/docs/imgs/profile.png "Profile")
 ![alt text](https://github.com/thomask156/326_project/blob/master/docs/imgs/newtopic.png "New Topic")